NoharaHiroshi/LandsBlog/readme.txt

-Git is a version control system for my Rss_Blog project
+It`s a readme.txt for my Rss_Blog project